tmdc-io/typesense-operator/README.md

 Typesense then stops accepting writes and reads **until some manual verification and intervention is done**.

 In production environments manual intervention can be sometimes impossible or even not desired and the downtime of a service like
 Typesense might be completely out of the question.
-The Typesense Kubernetes Operator solves for that matter both of these problems.
+The Typesense Kubernetes Operator solves for that matter both of these problems:

 ### Problem 1: Quorum reconfiguration